 Celebrating 50 years of serviceSince 1967, Southern Oregon Goodwill has enabled employment by providing opportunities for personal and professional growth.
 It has helped thousands of Southern Oregonians and Northern Californians find jobs, build independent lives, strengthen their families and contribute to their communities.
 Explore some of the highlights with this interactive timeline.

 1967-1969 – The first executive director of Southern Oregon Goodwill Industries was Verlon Southwick.
 He played a key role in the founding by conducting a feasibility study under a grant sponsored by Goodwill Industries of Oregon in Portland.

-1969-1974 – The Rev. Kermit I. Meyer, a former Navy chaplain who had trained and worked at the Goodwill in Portland, became executive director in April 1969 and oversaw continued growth in Jackson County.
+1969-1974 – The Rev. Kermit I. Meier, a former Navy chaplain who had trained and worked at the Goodwill in Portland, became executive director in April 1969 and oversaw continued growth in Jackson County.
 In 1973, Southern Oregon Goodwill served 127 people with disabilities and its budget for 1974 was $356,000.

 1975-1980 – Richard H. Travis, a longtime Medford resident who had served as board president, became executive director after Meyer took a position with Goodwill Industries International.
 Travis headed up a massive fundraising effort to buy and remodel the former Medford city shops that still serve as Southern Oregon Goodwill’s central office.
 After serving five years as executive director, he stayed with the organization for two additional years to support Gayle Byrne in the leadership transition.